VincenzoManto/insize/README.md

 ## Use Cases

-If you are wondering when and where it could be useful, these are real cases we used Sizer for.
+If you are wondering when and where it could be useful, these are real cases we used Insize for.

 - **Testing**: Ensure your tests don't consume excessive memory.
 - **Optimization**: Identify and optimize memory-heavy variables.